 How it works

-- The AI opens (or reuses) a browser session
+- The AI opens (or reuses) a browser session on a specific computer

 - It navigates to the target URL